Guitar Chords In C Minor History Lesson: The Key of the Lonesome Hero

 You may have noticed that the basic C minor chord shape is exactly the same as the basic B minor chord shape, just moved up one fret.
 Part of the beautiful logic of music theory is that chords and keys are so easily transposable because they all follow the same patterns.

-You can use this knowledge, and your budding knowledge of music theory, to figure out new chord positions on your own.
+You can use this knowledge, and your budding knowledge of music theory, to figure out new guitar chords in c minor on your own.
 Want to play a G major chord?
 Move up the basic F major chord position two frets.
 Want your D major to sound a little higher in pitch?
 Play the basic B chord position at the fifth fret.
 Don’t know how to play an F# major?
 Just move the F major chord up one fret.
 If the chord shape has no open strings, it’s that simple.

 Theory and Practice: The Pattern of the C Minor Scale Explained